Skip to Main Content

 In December Pizzani won the Hotshoe Photofusion Award 2014 for her series of ink-jet prints derived from the plates.
 Miranda Gavin, the editor of Hotshoe Magazine described how the work, as “a hybrid of sculpture, performance and photography [and] engages with the idea of the chrysalis on a number of levels, including its physical form through the use of specially-made chrysalis costumes.
 This series of delicate and slightly bizarre black-and-white images recalls the style of 19th-century Victorian ethnographic portraiture and suggests women on the verge of emerging, as well as ideas of metamorphosis and transformation.”

 Some of the Impronta Series is on show at Photofusion in Brixton until 30 January 2015 and you can hear Pizzani talk about the works there on Thursday 15 January 2015 at 7pm.
-For more information on the talk, please see the Photofusion website here.

 Image of Lucia Pizzani's artworkImage of Lucía Pizzani's artworkImage of Lucía Pizzani's artwork